creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-30-Shape_Aware_organ_segmentation.md

 ![](/collections/images/shape_aware_organ_seg/multi_org_results.jpg)

 *Figure 4: Qualitative results on the MICCAI 2015 Head and Neck segmentation testing set.
-Rows 1 and 2: both results from Dice only training and the joint training align well with the groundtruth.
-Row 3: Dice result contains many isolated false positives marked by black circles and red arrows.
+Rows 1 and 2: results from Dice only training and from the joint training match with the groundtruth.
+Row 3: Dice result contains many isolated false positives.
 The proposed joint training model has smoother and better result in this case.*

 ![](/collections/images/shape_aware_organ_seg/multi_org_metrics.jpg)